 7. Simon's Theme (Remixed in Harmony of Despair)

-Electric guitar riffs further injects the tune with a dash of energy, which in turn creates an interesting contrast of themes.
+Electric guitar riffs further inject the tune with a dash of energy, which in turn creates an interesting contrast of themes.
 In short, this remix is arguably my favorite track from 2010’s Harmony of Despair (HoD).
-Incidentally, many Castlevania consider HoD to be the last true Castlevania episode.
+Incidentally, many Castlevania fans consider HoD to be the last true Castlevania episode.

 6. Stream (Remixed by Jorge Fuentes)